microsoft/service-fabric-observer/Documentation/Using.md

 ]
 ```

-**Advanced Debugging - Windows Process Dumps**
+**Advanced Debugging - Windows Process Dumps (Linux support TBD)**

-***Problem:*** I want to dump any of my SF service processes that are eating too much memory on Windows.
-(This is not supported on Linux yet).
+***Problem:*** I want to dump any of my Windows SF service processes that are eating too much memory.

 ***Solution:*** AppObserver is your friend.
 Note, you can specify all app targets using either "*" or "All"(case doesn't matter).
-In this case, AppObserver will initiate a mini dump (MiniPlus by default) of an offending process running on Windows.
+In this case, AppObserver will initiate a mini dump (MiniPlus by default) of an offending process running on Windows and only if the specified Error threshold has been breached (so, only Memory has an Error threshold specified, thus only that metric will be used to initiate a dump).
 You can configure [AzureStorageUploadObserver](/Documentation/Observers.md#azurestorageuploadobserver) to ship the dmp (compressed to zip file) to a blob in your Azure storage account.
 Please see [Observers documentation](/Documentation/Observers.md), specifically App and AzureStorageUpload observer sections for details on this process dump and upload feature.

 ```JSON